A friend asked me today “Does one Bear Stearns bailout equal the entire newspaper industry?” I decided to find out.

 Perhaps a better comparison would be against another flailing industry: Airlines.
 The newspapers industry’s market cap equals that of the legacy carriers.

-4. Evil Pundit says:
+4. Evil Pundit Avatar

 I suspect that if you had made the same comparison 10 years ago, the newspaper industry would have looked much bigger than it does now.